 - Membership — You will be required to enter your mentor’s ACG member ID number in the online application form.

-- Institutional Review Board (IRB) status — If available, include the IRB approval letter in the application (see section E below).
+- Institutional Review Board (IRB) status — If available, include the IRB approval letter in the application (see section F below).
 IRB approval is not required for submission, however if the grant proposal is subsequently approved for funding, funds will not be released until the IRB approval letter is received by the ACG.
-If the proposal is requesting funds for reimbursement of human subjects, a copy of the IRB-approved consent form is required prior to funding as well.
+If human subjects will be reimbursed, a copy of the IRB approved consent form is required prior to funding as well.

 - Conflict of interest — A potential conflict of interest exists when the research involves a device from which any investigator or a company may benefit.
 It also exists when the research involves a pharmaceutical agent that is not FDA-approved for any indication.
 A conflict of interest exists if any investigator holds or has submitted a patent on a device or pharmaceutical agent or is a major share-holder in a company involved in the research.
-If applicable, select “Yes” and include a detailed explanation within the grant system, including names of each investigator and their COI.
+If applicable, select “Yes” and include a detailed letter of explanation (see section G below).

 - Abstract — You will be asked to submit an abstract of no more than 350 words in the online system.
 Use the abstract to summarize the proposed research.